 You're installing a new roof.
 Your phone rings.
 It's in your truck.
 The customer needs an estimate.
 They call the next roofer.
 You just lost $6,500.

+In our analysis of 130,175 calls from 45 home services businesses over 7 months, 74.1% of calls went completely unanswered.
+Industry research confirms 62% of calls to home services businesses go unanswered.
 For a typical contractor receiving 42 calls per month, those missed calls add up to $260,400 in lost revenue per year.
-The solution isn't hiring a full-time receptionist at $35,000 per year—it's connecting your phone system to a CRM that actually captures every lead.
+The solution isn't a $35,000/year receptionist — it's connecting Capsule CRM to NextPhone, an AI receptionist that captures every lead from every call.

 What is Capsule CRM?